run-house/runhouse/docs/how-to-use-runhouse.rst

 2. Dispatch Your Code
 ^^^^^^^^^^^^^^^^^^^^^^
+Once you have established a connection to compute, the development pattern is to continuously dispatch code to the cluster and execute it there.
+You are doing local-like execution and debug, but with the power of the remote compute.
+Runhouse is agnostic to whether you dispatch using a notebook or a script (dispatch should live within a ``if __name__ == "__main__":`` block).

-You can dispatch functions and classes to Runhouse, by wrapping with ``rh.function()`` or ``rh.module()``.
+Specifically to do the dispatch, you wrap your local function with ``rh.function()`` or class with ``rh.module()``.
 For functions, you can call them directly as if they were local functions.
-For modules, you instantiate a remote instance of the object; you can access this remote object by name and make multi-threaded calls to its methods.
+For modules, you instantiate a remote instance of the object which is stateful; you can access this remote object by name and make multi-threaded calls to its methods.

 The Runhouse client library extracts the path, module name, and importable name from the function or class.